igoramadas/jarbunq/README.md

 And a big **thank you** to all the open-source warriors that are responsible for the libraries used by this project.

+## Why Jarbunq?

+Total lack of creativity.
+Jarvis + bunq.

 ## Bugs or suggestions?

-Post it on the [issue tracker](https://github.com/igoramadas/bunq-assistant/issues).
+Post it on the [issue tracker](https://github.com/igoramadas/jarbunq/issues).